pytorch/serve/docs/inference_api.md

 }
 ```

+"maxRetryTimeoutInSec" (default: 5MIN) can be defined in a model's config yaml file(eg. model-config.yaml).
+It is the maximum time window of recovering a dead backend worker.
+A healthy worker can be in the state: WORKER_STARTED, WORKER_MODEL_LOADED, or WORKER_STOPPED within maxRetryTimeoutInSec window.
+"Ping" endpont"
+* return 200 + json message "healthy": for any model, the number of active workers is equal or larger than the configured minWorkers.
+* return 500 + json message "unhealthy": for any model, the number of active workers is less than the configured minWorkers.

 ## Predictions API

 This API follows the [InferenceAPIsService.Predictions](https://github.com/pytorch/serve/blob/master/frontend/server/src/main/resources/proto/inference.proto) gRPC API.
 It returns the status of a model in the ModelServer.